Skip to content

 sudo vim /etc/netplan/50-cloud-init.yaml

-Assuming your Wi-Fi SSID is my-wifi and the password is my-wifi-password, the configuration should be modified as follows:
+Assume your Wi-Fi SSID is my-wifi and the password is my-wifi-password.
+Then, the configuration should be modified as follows:

 YAML